 ❷ Using an apostrophe or hyphen between characters

-The reason for the modification made is that sometimes two different pronunciation Japanese words are written with the same rōmaji.
-Without a hyphen or apostrophe, students can make mistakes in pronunciation.
-Especially when encountering a ん”n” followed by a naked vowel or semivowel.
+The reason for this change is that sometimes two Japanese words with different pronunciations are written with the same rōmaji.
+Without a hyphen or apostrophe, students may make pronunciation errors.
+This is especially true when a ん”n” is followed by a naked vowel or semivowel.

 Summary

 Thank you for finishing this article.
-If you have just begun your studying in Japanese, I suggest you first remember all the pronunciations of the corresponding kana.
-Because it can save your time from checking up the kana chart when learning new words or reading context.
+If you are just starting to learn Japanese, I suggest that you first memorize all the pronunciations of the corresponding kana.
+This will save you time from having to look up the kana chart when learning new words or reading context.

-Below is a Japanese kana table made by me.
-I left a space for you to write a word that can help you memorize the kana.
+Below is a Japanese kana chart we prepare for you.
+We left a space for you to write a word that can help you memorize the kana.
 Please feel free to print it out and practice!

 Leave a Reply